shubhanshugarg/firstApp/plugins/cordova-plugin-google-analytics/README.md

 To enable verbose logging:
 * `window.analytics.debugMode()`

+To enable/disable automatic reporting of uncaught exceptions
+* `window.analytics.enableUncaughtExceptionReporting(Enable, success, error)` where Enable is boolean

 #Installing Without the CLI <a name="nocli"></a>
 Copy the files manually into your project and add the following to your config.xml files:
 ```xml